top of page

 Fantastic Plastic, 2002

-This excellent single has two worthwhile B sides on the CD single that don’t appear on the album.
-This 7-inch single gives you great fidelity, with some of the more extreme frequencies coming to the fore.
-I’m a very big fan of this album, and this single is certainly worth owning for the B-sides even if you buy the proper album.
+This excellent single has two worthwhile B-sides on the CD single that don’t appear on the album.
+This 7-inch single gives you great fidelity and one B-side not on the album with some of the more extreme frequencies coming to the fore.
+I’m a very big fan of this album that resulted in 2005, and this single is certainly worth owning for the B-sides even if you buy the proper album.

 Andrew-Project-Development-info-echotatech-com-echotatech-com-Mail-10-09-2025_03_48_PM.avi